kvarak/dnd/docs/_Folk/dwarf.md

 Circumstances cease to be normal when a clan faces an external threat.
 When word gets out that one of their own is in danger, dwarves of other clans rally against the threat without question.
 The standoffish diplomacy that marks their normal relations gives way to an unshakable alliance.
 An attack on one dwarf clan is an attack against them all.

 </div>

+Every dwarf knows instinctively that clan and stronghold are inextricably tied together - if one comes undone, the other fails as well.
+As such, defending the stronghold is a concern that the dwarves address even in the earliest stages of construction.
+They plan and then build with the goals of safety and security uppermost in mind.
+And the only way that a home can be truly safe and secure is if it is protected against intruders.

+Dwarves use a variety of approaches and devices in setting their defenses.
+The strongholds of many clans are honeycombed with secret passages designed to enable the dwarves to ambush and flank enemies.
+Dwarves also make liberal use of secret doors fashioned by dwarf artisans, slabs of stone that fit so precisely in their openings that no one but a dwarf knows how to locate and open one.

+Unlike some other races that guard their territory by creating features that actively deter invaders, dwarves rarely use arrow traps, pit traps, and other such measures that could cause harm to clan members.
+They see little sense in risking injury if a trap of that sort malfunctioned or was accidentally triggered by a dwarf.
+A defensive measure isn't doing its job if it ends up hurting those it was meant to protect.

 ### <a class="internal-link" name="internal-religion">Dwarven Religion</a>